leedavi/NBrightMod/readme.md

 Only when the users with "Manager" or "Validator" roles have accepted the change, will the change become visible to the public.

+## Page Meta data and url page name

+When a module displays a detail page, the page url link and page meta can be adapted.

+For page URL Name:  Use input field  "genxml/lang/genxml/textbox/pagename" For page Title:  Use input field  "genxml/lang/genxml/textbox/pagetitle" For page Description:  Use input field  "genxml/lang/genxml/textbox/pagedescription" For page keywords:  Use input field  "genxml/lang/genxml/textbox/pagekeywords"

+"pagename" and "pagetitle" will fallback tp the non-langauge, if that is not there they will fallback to "genxml/lang/genxml/textbox/title"